Rovanion/webgl-clojurescript-tutorial/README.md

 ## Quick look into functional programming

 Geom has built in functions to support this in the namespace `thi.ng.geom.gl.webgl.animator` so add this to your requirements and make it available under then name `anim`.
 If you inspect the namespace `anim` in our editor you'll find that there's really only one function of interest to us `animate`.
-We'll take some time here for a gentle introduction to higher order functions and clojures; both concepts commonly found in modern languages, the latter of which exists entirely separately from the language clojure.
+We'll take some time here for a gentle introduction to higher order functions and clojures; both concepts commonly found in modern languages, the latter of which exists entirely separately from the language Clojure.

-If we inspect the signature of animate (again how you do this is specific to your editor, in emacs with company-mode you press f1 or C-h when the auto complete appears) you'll find that it has two: [f] or [f elem]. `f` is by convention a name used for when passing around functions, `fun`, `func` or `function` are also common.
+If we inspect the signature of animate you'll find that it has two: [f] or [f elem]. `f` is by convention a name used for when passing around functions, `fun`, `func` or `function` are also common.
+Again, how you inspect a function is specific to your editor, if you're unsure you can always look it up by opening the file ´resources/public/js/compiled/out/thi/ng/geom/gl/webgl/animator.cljs´; in Emacs with company-mode you press f1 or C-h when the auto complete appears.

 Taking a look at the body of the first definition we find that the single argument version of `animate` simply calls its two-argument version with `nil` as the second argument, ´nil´ which in other languages is called `null` or `None`.